 Wilderness Therapy Promotes Self-Efficacy and Builds Confidence in At-Risk Youth

 Building Self-Efficacy: Some credible wilderness treatment programs incorporate high adventure activities and therapy in a wilderness setting.
-By including high adventure activities programs aim to create challenging scenarios for students.
+By including high adventure activities programs aim to create challenging scenarios ideal for youth development.
 In these scenarios, students have the opportunity to learn skills and overcome seemingly impossible challenges.
 While engaging in these various physical activities, the trained staff give students positive verbal encouragement and feedback, which also helps to increase their personal efficacy.

 This process has proven highly effective at building self-efficacy.
 Self-efficacy, as defined by Bandura, is “people’s judgments of their capabilities to organize and execute a course of action required to attain designated types of performances” (Bandura, 1986, p.
 391).
 Research has shown that changing one’s belief in oneself is necessary for changing behavior on a long-term basis.
 This is different than just building confidence.
 Self-efficacy is about knowing one’s ability to overcome challenges.
 This is based on past performance.
 It is more successful in focusing on the intrinsic motivation to change.
 Rather than just focusing on improving the behaviors themselves.